bertob/mail/README.md

-Rethinking the email experience
+# Rethinking the email experience
 -------------------------------
 I want a better email interface.
 So I'm designing one.

-# Accounts column
+## Accounts Column

 * **Conversations** combines the following views:
 	* Inbox